Skip to main content

 Overview

-• Stroke is the sixth-leading cause of death in Minnesota, responsible for 4% of all deaths in 2020.
+• Stroke is the fifth-leading cause of death in Minnesota, responsible for 4.6% of all deaths in 2021.
 This is a lower proportion of overall deaths than is typical, as COVID-19 became the third-leading cause of death in 2020.

-• Minnesota’s stroke death rate is about 17% lower than the United States average in 2020, and is tied for 11th lowest of the fifty states and District of Columbia.
+• Minnesota’s stroke death rate is about 16% lower than the United States average in 2021, and is the 14th lowest of the fifty states and District of Columbia.

 • In Minnesota, there are large disparities in deaths due to stroke.
-Asians/Pacific Islander, African-American/African Born, and American Indian Minnesotans die at rates approximately 40% higher than Minnesotans overall.
+Asians/Pacific Islander, African-American/African-Born, and American Indian Minnesotans die at rates approximately 30-40% higher than Minnesotans overall.
 Latinx/Hispanic Minnesotans have the lowest stroke death rates.
 These disparities in deaths are rooted in historical inequities that have persisted in the United States and Minnesota for many years.

 • Stroke deaths have been dropping for decades, but this trend has stalled, and may have reversed since 2007.